Thanksgiving Dinner – Add Health and Reduce Stress!

 Here are 3 ways to free up time.

-- Prep it!
 Many vegetables can be peeled and/or cut in advance.
 Peel and slice your carrots a day ahead, for example.
 Mince onions and celery ahead of time for stuffing.
 Make sure your serving dishes and utensils are clean and ready for use.